jaswenberg/ShimCurve/README.md

 Types

 Since it is not straightforward to work with G directly in MAGMA, new 'types' have been created to support it.
 These are:
-- AlgQuatProj:: B^x/Qx, the quaternion algebra modulo scalars
+- AlgQuatProj :: B^x/Qx, the quaternion algebra modulo scalars :: QuaternionAlgebraModuloScalars(B::AlgQuat)
-- AlgQuatProjElt:: an element of AlgQuatProj
+- AlgQuatProjElt :: an element of AlgQuatProj :: ElementModuloScalars(BxmodFx::AlgQuatProj, x::AlgQuatElt)
+- AlgOrdRes :: O/N :: quo(O::AlgQuatOrd, N::RngIntElt)
+- AlgOrdResElt :: an element of AlgOrdRes :: OmodNElement(OmodN::AlgQuatOrdRes, x::AlgQuatOrdElt)
+- AlgQuatEnh :: the semidirect product G, allows for N=0 :: EnhancedSemidirectProduct(O::AlgQuatOrd: N:=0)
+- AlgQuatEnhElt :: an element of G :: EnhancedElement(Ocirc::AlgQuatEnh, tup::<>)